andresmachado/work-at-olist/README.md

 ```
 {
     "identifier":  // Identifier of the call
-    "timestamp": // The timestamp of when the call has_ended.
+    "timestamp": // Optional - The timestamp of when the call has_ended.
 }
 ```